-SIT Study Abroad Program: Kenya: Public Health in the Tropics Internship
+SIT Study Abroad Program: Kenya: Global Health and Human Rights

 PLEASE NOTE: This syllabus represents a recent semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.